syncfusion-content/blazor-docs/blazor/message/customization.md

 ## Rounded and Square

+To customize the Message component appearance, add the custom class to the message through `CssClass` property.
+This custom class will be added to the root element.
+Based on this custom class, the user can override the styles of the message at the application level.

-The following example show the rounded and squared appearance of the message which can be achieved through adding the `CssClass` and customizing the border styles.
+The following example shows the rounded and squared appearance of the message, which can be achieved through adding the `CssClass` property.

 {% tabs %}
 {% highlight razor %}